smart-edge-open/specs/doc/openness_howto.md

 - Click "SAVE" in the bottom right corner.

 ![DNS](howto-images/DNS.png)

+#### EdgeDNS for applications deployed in On-Premise mode

+All applications(VMs and containers) deployed in On-Premise mode can leverage DNS resolution of EdgeDNS service configured through the Controller.
+Only entries that match the `mec` domain(e.g `service.local.mec`) can be resolved by deployed applications.
+All entries that are provided to EdgeDNS service can be resolved by data plane clients.

 ## Deploying OpenVINO application
 In this section the steps involved in deploying sample OpenVino consumer and producer applications on EdgeNode will be provided.
 For more information on OpenVino sample applications click here: [OpenNESS Application](https://github.com/open-ness/specs/blob/master/doc/architecture.md#openness-edge-node-applications).
 It is assumed that the user has already configured their Edge Node and Edge controller platforms and has completed the enrollment phase.